PeTeL-Weizmann/moodle-quizaccess_activateattempt/readme.txt

 Solution ->

 The “Activate Attempt” plugin makes the “Attempt quiz now” button auto-appear at quiz open timing without requiring to refresh the page.
 This is done by a client side countdown timer (javascript) which is initiated when the page is rendered in the browser.
-The plugin is implemented as an access-rules plugin overriding the default page renderer.The page, by default, displays the time remaining (in minutes) to start the quiz, and counts down to the last minute.
+The plugin is implemented as an access-rules plugin overriding the default page renderer.
+The page, by default, displays the time remaining (in minutes) to start the quiz, and counts down to the last minute.
 We have deliberately avoided to display the remaining time in seconds as this too can increase the server load since several students will tend to send a server request the next second the button appears.
 Whereas, in when displayed in minutes, the requests are likely to be spread over several seconds to a minute.

 Installation ->